 On controversial topics, many debates mix Level 2 and Level 3 ways of arguing.
 Some are “won” with Level 3 tactics alone.
 But focusing on tactical point-scoring and side-stepping, no matter how skilful, doesn’t lead to scholarly refutation.
 Instead, it often leaves core points of contention unexamined.
 Once a majority view seems settled on this basis, there’s not much space left for anyone’s “radical openness“.
 Minority views (or any disconfirming data they present) may be discounted or suppressed, to the point where they’re undiscussable.

-In a university context, this is where the principle of academic freedom does its work.
+In a university context, this is where the principle of academic freedom – and freedom of expression more generally – does its work.
 As one scholar observes: “popular or mainstream ideas generally need no protection”.
-As places of higher learning, universities assume responsibility for protecting free exchange and supporting viewpoint diversity, while also promoting the practice of scholarly refutation.
-This stance affords “heretic protection” to minority views, while also exposing them to serious counter-argument.
+As places of higher learning, universities assume responsibility for protecting free exchange and making room for viewpoint diversity, while also promoting the practice of scholarly refutation.
+This stance affords “heretic protection” to minority standpoints, while also exposing them to rigorous examination and counter-argument.

-To illustrate my model, Chart 2 presents a sample of Level 3 responses to my critique of OECD spending comparisons in 2016.
+To illustrate my model, Chart 2 presents a sample of Level 3 defensive reasoning in response to my critique of OECD spending comparisons in 2016.
 (Controversially, the paper argued that Australian levels of public spending on higher education weren’t as low as claimed, due to wide reliance on GDP-based metrics to suggest that we were “33 out of 34 for public funding” and the like.
 It suggested that governments should not take such claims seriously; and that OECD metrics were a “cherry-picker’s picnic” for the sector’s funding advocates.
 Two colleagues took umbrage, as illustrated in Chart 2.
-After spending time explaining and apologising for causing offence, I realised that neither had addressed the paper’s main case directly.)
+After spending time explaining and apologising I realised that neither had addressed the paper’s main case directly.)

-The model offers a rubric to help scholars and students recognise different ways of arguing, and their limitations.
+The model offers a rubric to help scholars and students recognise different ways of arguing, and the limitations of defensive reasoning.
 It can be applied to class discussions of controversial topics, such as how to address climate change, debates on immigration policy, or the risk and costs of government responses to the coronavirus (overlooked or overcooked?).

 For example, the lecturer could ask a panel of student judges to observe the discussion of a contentious “hot topic”.
-(Many debates on climate change, for example, illustrate what one author calls the “I’m Right and You’re an Idiot” approach, where the aim is simply to discredit the other team.)
+(Many debates on climate change, for example, illustrate what has been called the “I’m Right and You’re an Idiot” approach.
+Here the aim is simply to discredit the other team.)

 By naming the styles of arguing for and against each viewpoint, students could learn to identify how well argued each case was.
 The class could assess how often each side made strong points with logic and evidence; how often various Level 3 tactics were used; and how this affected debate quality in terms of clarifying issues, testing how valid claims were, and establishing which case seemed stronger.